Our Newsletter for the Spring of 2014 is posted on the Newsletter page.

 Panels should consist of two or three papers, a commentator, and a chair.
-Doctoral students, as well as faculty members and independent scholars are welcome to submit individual papers or panels.
-A panel should not consist exclusively of graduate students.
+Doctoral students as well as faculty members and independent scholars are welcome to submit individual papers or panels.
+A panel should not consist exclusively of doctoral students.

 The European History Section was founded in 1955 to serve European historians, graduate students, and faculty in the South.
 Over the years, it has grown into a full-fledged associate of the Southern Historical Association, and it now attracts European historians, graduate students, faculty, independent researchers, and patrons of history in the entire United States and abroad.
 The European History Section is for everyone who is interested in the European past.